aaneres/Hiking-Trail-Tracker/README.md

 # Serena's Hiking Trail Tracker!

 ## What will the application do?
-The main goal of this application is to help users track details about completed trails, or log "bucket list" hikes that the user is planning to do in the future.
+The main goal of this application is to help users track details about completed trails.
 Each trail will be able to be logged with:
 - *name*
 - *location*
 - *distance*
 - *elevation gain*
 - *difficulty level* (easy, moderate, hard)
 - *date completed*

-It will also calculate statistics about your hikes, such as the average difficulty level or distance of the hikes you complete.
-Users will also be able to add notes about their hike.
-Finally, users will be able to view all the trails logged, and filter (ie. by difficulty, location, or completion status) or sort (ie. by distance) their list!

 ## Who will use it?
 Anyone who is into hiking and looking for a specific place to log information about their hikes!